Birth control - slow release methods

 Progestin implants work better than birth control pills to prevent pregnancy.
-In any 1 year, only 1 out of 100 women who uses these implants is likely to get pregnant.
+In any one year, only 1 out of every 100 women who use these implants is likely to get pregnant.

-Your regular menstrual cycles should return within 3 or 4 weeks after these implants are removed.
+Your regular menstrual cycles should return within 3 - 4 weeks after these implants are removed.

 Injections or shots that contain the hormone progestin also work to prevent pregnancy.
 A single shot works for up to 90 days.
 These injections are given into the muscles of the upper arm or buttocks.

 Side effects that may occur include:

 - Changes in menstrual cycles or extra bleeding or spotting.
 Around half of women who use these injections have no menstrual cycles

 - Breast tenderness, weight gain, headaches, or depression

 Progestin injections work better than birth control pills to prevent pregnancy.
 In any one year, only 1 out of every 100 women who use progestin injections is likely to get pregnant.

 Sometimes the effects of these hormone shots last longer than 90 days.
 If you are planning to become pregnant in the near future, you might want to consider a different birth control method.